dhamann1/Blackjack/README.md

 	* Add another player
 	* Add animations to different win conditions
+	* Add a hover animation for cards to show them
-	* Add poker chips to bet buttons
+	* Add poker chips images to bet buttons
 	* Allow a player to double their initial bet and stand after receiving only one more card (double down).

 # Trello